-Companies have been working very hard, since the 50’s to come up with a substitute for sugar.
-Some chemical substitutes that have been introduced (and I strongly suggest COMPLETELY eliminating from your life) are: aspartame – saccharine – cyclamates (sugar twin and sweet & low) and sucralose.
+Companies have been working very hard since the 50’s to come up with a substitute for sugar.
+Some chemical substitutes that have been introduced (and I strongly suggest COMPLETELY eliminating them from your life) are aspartame – saccharine – cyclamates (sugar twin and sweet & low) and sucralose.

-So…. let’s talk about Stevia, the most popular of the natural sugar substitues.
+So…. let’s talk about Stevia, the most popular of the natural sugar substitutes.
 Stevia rebaudianaan is an herb that is native to South America and has been used there for centuries.
 To simply explain how it is produced here, I can tell you that stevia is derived from the stevia plant leaves.
-Stevia extract can be up to 300x sweeter than sugar, it has no caloric value, and is a 0 on the GI scale.
-In it’s raw, natural state, the stevia plant contains 100 phytonutrients.
+Stevia extract can be up to 300x sweeter than sugar, it has no caloric value and is a 0 on the GI scale.
+In its raw, natural state, the stevia plant contains 100 phytonutrients.
 NOW brand makes several varieties of Stevia and is available at your local Health Food Store.
-The NOW brand boasts : no bitter aftertaste, non GMO, gluten free, low carb, calorie free, low GI, sustainable grown, and certified organic varieties.
+The NOW brand boasts no bitter aftertaste, non-GMO, gluten-free, low carb, calorie-free, low GI, sustainably grown, and certified organic varieties.

 Another category of sugar substitutes are sugar alcohols.